 |Small magnet and pins||Move the magnet over the pins.
 What happens?
 Where have you seen a magnet being used?|

 As your pupils look at the objects you should move around the class talking to pupils about what they observe.
 At the end of the time, gather your pupils back together and ask different pupils to tell you what they observed about one of the objects.
 Build up a list of properties on your chalkboard or class wall.
 If your pupils aren’t familiar with these property words in English, let them use them in their own language.
 You could put the English words on a display in your classroom to help pupils learn them.

 Conductor (heat and electricity)

 Make sure that your pupils can explain what each property means and ask them to draw a table in their books to show each property and an example of a material with that property e.g.

 |Insulator||Does not let heat go through it||Wood|

 Now set your pupils some problems around choosing materials.
 Here are some examples:

-B: Ibrahim wants to put a new top on the table in his kitchen; the old one is very uneven and covered in burn marks.
+B: Gagwala wants to put a new top on the table in his kitchen; the old one is very uneven and covered in burn marks.
 What sort of material should he use for the new table top?